 Task-agnostic incomplete data imputation.
 Data imputation has been widely studied for years.
 Existing methods can be divided into two categories: statistic-based methods and learning-based methods.
-The former one always uses the statistic information [33, 55] (like mean, median or mode) to impute the missing values.
-Also, some methods compute the similarity of the incomplete tuples to the complete tuples and use the most similar one to impute the missing values [9, 39, 75].
-Recently, to improve the imputation accuracy, many learning-based methods focus on how to use ML to learn the data distribution (e.g., MissForest imputation [73], MICE [68], IIM [79]), and then use the trained model to predict the missing values.
-Besides traditional ML models, some deep learning models are also used for data imputation (e.g., autoencoder [35, 56, 63], GANs [72, 78]).
+The former one always uses the statistic information [22, 52] (like mean, median or mode) to impute the missing values.
+Also, some methods compute the similarity of the incomplete tuples to the complete tuples and use the most similar one to impute the missing values [8, 30, 73].
+Recently, to improve the imputation accuracy, many learning-based methods focus on how to use ML to learn the data distribution (e.g., MissForest imputation [71], MICE [69], IIM [79]), and then use the trained model to predict the missing values.
+Besides traditional ML models, some deep learning models are also used for data imputation (e.g., autoencoder [26, 53, 61], GANs [70, 78]).
+Coreset selection.
+Huang et al. [29] studied how to compute and continuously update the coreset while training.
+But it is rather time-consuming because of the training process.
+To solve this problem, works [13, 14] selected the coreset without training in advance, but they can only be customized to particular model types respectively.
+Another line of works [35, 58, 59, 74] focused on selecting the coreset to approximate the full gradient without training in advance for multiple model types, which is regarded as an optimization problem that can be solved by the three nested loops framework (see Section 2.2).